intuedge/code-of-conduct/organizer-response.md

 Follow the instructions above and let them know that you will be collaborating with a volunteer counselor to figure out an appropriate response.

-Do NOT:
+Do not:

-* Overtly invite them to withdraw the complaint or mention that withdrawal is OK: this suggests that you want them to do so, and is therefore coercive.
+* Invite them to withdraw the complaint or mention that withdrawal is OK: this suggests that you want them to do so, and is therefore coercive.
 * Ask for their advice on how to deal with the complaint: this is our responsibility
 * Offer them input into the response: this is our responsibility